The World of Fluorite Gemstone: A Radiant Beauty of Diverse Colours

 Fluorite usually has a vitreous (glass-like) lustre.
 This gives it a bright and shiny appearance, especially when polished.

-Is fluorite a quartz?
+Is fluorite quartz?

-No, fluorite is not a quartz.
+No, fluorite is not quartz.
 While both are minerals, they have different chemical compositions.
 Quartz is primarily silicon dioxide, while fluorite is composed of calcium fluoride.

 Is fluorite safe to handle?